micmejia/bible-dump/AMPC/Mark/Mark 5.md

-Gripping her [firmly] by the hand, He said to her, Talitha cumi--which translated is, Little girl, I say to you, arise [[^s]from the sleep of death]!
+Gripping her [firmly] by the hand, He said to her, Talitha cumi--which translated is, Little girl, I say to you, arise [from the sleep of death]!